MySQL UNION Clause

 - Use

-if you do not need to remove duplicates—it avoids the overhead of sorting and comparing rows. - Add indexes on columns used in the
+UNION ALLif you do not need to remove duplicates—it avoids the overhead of sorting and comparing rows. - Add indexes on columns used in the

-clauses to improve performance. - Filter rows in individual
+SELECTandWHEREclauses to improve performance. - Filter rows in individual

 Conclusion

-, you can control the inclusion of duplicates based on your needs.
+The UNION operator is a powerful tool for combining datasets from multiple queries into a unified result set.
+By using variations like UNION and UNION ALL, you can control the inclusion of duplicates based on your needs.
 With proper optimization, it becomes a vital query mechanism in MySQL